LindseyJorissen/BookTomo/README.md

-**BookTomo Graph Engine**
-An experimental graph-based recommendation and visualization system built with NetworkX and Pydantic.
-It models books, authors and genres as a network to generate explainable reading recommendations.
+# BookTomo

 **BookTomo** is a year-in-review app for readers — think *Spotify Wrapped*, but for books.

-It takes your reading data (from a Goodreads CSV export) and turns it into fun, visual stats you can share.
+It transforms your reading data into clear insights, visual summaries, and (experimentally) personalized recommendations.
+The goal of BookTomo is not only to show *what* you read, but also to help you understand patterns in your reading habits and discover new books you might enjoy.

 ---

-## Features
+## What BookTomo Does

-- Upload your Goodreads CSV
+BookTomo takes your **Goodreads CSV export** and turns it into:

-- Get your yearly reading stats (books read, pages, genres, ratings, top authors)
+- Yearly reading statistics (books read, pages, genres, ratings)
+- Insights into your reading behavior

-- Beautiful visualizations with charts \& animations
+- Clean, visual charts and animations you can explore and share

 ---

+## Core Features

+- Upload your Goodreads CSV file
+- View yearly and overall reading statistics
+- Genre, rating, and author breakdowns
+- Interactive and animated visualizations

+---

+## BookTomo Graph Engine (Experimental)

+The **BookTomo Graph Engine** is an experimental recommendation and visualization system that extends BookTomo beyond statistics.

+Instead of relying on simple filters, the Graph Engine models **books, authors, and genres as a network** and applies graph analysis techniques to explore how books relate to each other.

+This makes it possible to generate **explainable recommendations** and visual reading networks.

+### What the Graph Engine Adds

+- Models books, authors, and genres